AF332/AF332.github.io/README.md

 ## Overview

-This project constitutes the front-end design for Destinasii, a startup focused on personalized travel experiences.
+This project constitutes the front-end design for Destinasii, a startup focused on personalised travel experiences.
 The front page is designed to showcase our services, destinations, and customer testimonials, creating an engaging and informative first impression for visitors.

 ## Technologies